 The biggest factor in keeping your flowers fresh is the water.
 Cut flowers have been separated from their source of food and water.
 They get their food through the moisture they take up - so pay attention to the water!

 The arrangement you receive may look like it is just sitting in water, but that's not all!
 The water in your vase also contains a preservative, plant food and an anti-bacterial compound.
-We also cut the stems using a very sharp blade, to make sure the flower gets all the nutrients and water it needs.
-All of these work to keep your arrangement looking fresh for as long as possible.
+The stems have been cut using a very sharp blade to make sure the flower gets all the nutrients and water it needs.
+All of these work together to keep your arrangement looking fresh for as long as possible.

 What are the things you need to watch for?
 The main thing is to make sure the water stays clear.
 If the water starts to get cloudy, it's time to change it.
-Use warm water (80 - 100 degrees Fahrenheit), not cold water - cold water can put your flowers into shock.
+Use warm water (around 70 - 80 degrees Fahrenheit - it will feel warm, not hot) - cold water can put your flowers into shock.

 Here are the main things to remember -